benjaminweymouth/WealthSimpleCaseStudy/README.md

 * What has been the business impact of this company so far?

+The results and impact of WealthSimple on the FinTech market have been impressive.
+However, the Crunchbase website also indicates that in 2021 WealthSimple divested all their U.S. clients in order to focus on the Canadian retail market.
+This loss of a client base may indicate a downturn in viability for the company.
+It is yet to be seen as to whether or not Canadian regulators will initiate further restrictions on the cryptocurrency market.
+Thus, at the present time, it seems on balance that CrunchBase is part of a highly profitable, yet highly emerging market.

 -how much money are they resposible for
 -who is switching from other institutions